sauprankul/UW-Madison-Handin-Scraper/README.md

 After cloning, you can test the program by running ```python3 driver.py proj2 | python3 distro.py```.
 The expected output is in ```expected.txt``` inside the provided ```handin/``` test folder.

+roster.txt formatting;

+An example roster.txt is included in the repo.

 Partner.txt formatting:

+An example partner.txt is included in the repo.

 1) If you have a partner, only ONE of you should turn in code into the handin directory.
 The other should only have a partner.txt.